grafana/grafana-plugin-examples/examples/app-with-dashboards/README.md

-# Grafana App with Dashboards plugin
+# Grafana App with Dashboards Plugin example

 This template is a starting point for building an app plugin for Grafana.
 It includes a dashboard.